 Ticket price: VND 70,000 – 150,000 depending on types of seat

 The easiest way to find cheap tickets and plan your itinerary accordingly is to pre-book your bus or tickets online.
-It is the scam-free, stress-free, with no language barriers whatsoever.
+It is a scam-free, stress-free experience with no language barriers whatsoever.
 Look for your tickets below:

 Rent a Motorbike/Car for Your Lang Son Travel